chef/chef-web-docs/chef_master/source/dsl_recipe.rst

    * - ``windows``
      - Microsoft Windows.
 All platform variants of Microsoft Windows return ``windows``.

-.. note:: Ohai collects platform information at the start of the chef-client run and stores that information in the ``node['platform']`` attribute.
+.. note:: Ohai collects platform information at the start of the Chef Infra Client run and stores that information in the ``node['platform']`` attribute.

 For example: